 The blurring of work and home.
 Flexible working arrangements that encourage people to work from home (or elsewhere) make it harder to control how your employees use technology and to monitor where information flows.

-This issue isn't going to go away; the number of UK workers operating from home soared to over 1.5 million in 2016.
+This issue isn't going to go away; half of the UK workforce is expected to work from home by the year 2020.

 This is a big challenge for businesses which like to decide precisely which devices and software employees can use.
 Like it or not, your staff will start using their own kit to do their work if they think it makes things easier.
 You should probably find a way to let them do so securely.